skijit/notes/programming/dotnet/csharp/c-sharp-6.md

 - **Nameof Expressions**
     - Gives you access to the program element (class name, method name, parameter name, etc.).
     - This might be useful when clarifying the name of an element that has a problem
-        - Like when you catch an exception and you want to output the name of the offending element.
+        - Like when you catch an exception and you want to output the name of the offending element (such as the property name).
-        - So you don't depend on some "magic string".
+        - So you don't depend on some "magic string", like "Prop1", because maybe you've changed the name of the offending property
+    - Also useful when getting an enum's ToString() value.
+    - Basically it's a reflection-shortcut.

     ```(C#)
     void ThrowArgumentNullExceptionUsingNameOf(string param1)